The Go-Go's: God Bless the Go-Go's (2000–2009)

-Farewell tour, departure of Kathy Valentine and Broadway musical (2010–2019)
+Farewell tour, departure (and return) of Kathy Valentine and Broadway musical (2010–2019)

-In February 2010, Carlisle announced that the 2010 tour would be billed as the "Farewell Tour", but this tour was cancelled when Wiedlin injured her knee while hiking near her home in Northern California, requiring surgery and up to a year of recovery time.
+In February 2010, Carlisle announced that the 2010 tour would be billed as the "Farewell Tour", but this tour was canceled when Wiedlin injured her knee while hiking near her home in Northern California, requiring surgery and up to a year of recovery time.

 After 2010, the idea of a farewell tour seemed to have been abandoned, with the Go-Go's touring frequently.
 In 2011, the Go-Go's announced the "Ladies Gone Wild" tour to commemorate the 30th anniversary of the release of Beauty and the Beat.
 They toured the US in 2012, with Abby Travis subbing for an injured Valentine during the latter part of the tour.

 On March 8, 2013, the group's official website said "irreconcilable differences" had led to the departure of bassist Valentine.
 On May 24, Valentine sued her former bandmates for "breach of fiduciary duty and abuse of control...in an attempt to deprive [her] of her position and interest in the group".
 Officially a quartet (Caffey, Carlisle, Schock, and Wiedlin—Travis continued to play bass, but was not an official group member), the Go-Go's continued on, playing a series of tour dates in 2013 and 2014, including several double bills with the B-52's.